How To Stop Being Abusive To Your Partner: 15 Steps

 4. Learn to control your anger

-Anger management is key in how to stop abusing your partner.
-If you find yourself getting unnecessarily angry, you might also find that more often than not, you’re taking it out on your partner.
+Anger management is key in how to stop abusive behavior.
+If you find yourself getting unnecessarily angry, you might also find that you’re taking it out on your partner more often than not.

-On your quest on how to stop being abusive, learning techniques to control your anger is important.
+On your quest on how to stop being abusive to your partner, learning techniques to control your anger is important.

 Poor anger management is a very common problem.
 Most people who have an abusive personality tend to have anger issues.
 Having poor anger control can also drastically affect your physical health, including your immune system.